justeattakeaway/pie/packages/tools/pie-icons-react/README.md

 ```

 ### Styles
-React icons package doesn't provide css styles.
-Css classes `c-pieIcon c-pieIcon--{iconName}` are available for consuming applications to add styles needed for the their project.
+The React icons package doesn't provide CSS styles.
+CSS classes `c-pieIcon c-pieIcon--{iconName}` are available for consuming applications to add the styles they require.

 ### Tree shaking